 An emergency fund is an important part of planning your money and goals in order to keep your financial health safe.
 Not to sound like Debbie Downer, but you never know when something will happen that disrupts your regular paycheck.
 Having a fully funded emergency savings account helps you weather a storm without having to go into debt or financial distress.

 One quick note to I should mention.
 I’m not a financial planning professional.
 I’m sharing what’s working for me as part of my investing strategy.
 Always do your own research and consider your own circumstances before making any financial decisions.
 You could also check with your favorite financial professional to understand what would be best for your situation.

 What is an 6 month emergency fund?

 An emergency fund is a money you’ve set aside to cover unexpected expenses when life take an problematic turn.
+There are a lot of reasons why you need an emergency fund.
 Think about how you’ll pay your bills if your suddenly lose your regular paycheck because you were laid off or are unable to work any reason.

 Or you suddenly have an expensive situation come up such as a medical emergency.
 While insurance will cover some of the costs, you probably have out of pocket expenses in addition to potentially not receiving your regular paycheck.

 A 6 month emergency fund is an account where you have enough money saved to cover your bills for six months.
 While you can start with simply $1,000, you probably would run out of money quickly if you’re out of paycheck for weeks or months.